bihealth/bih-cluster/bih-cluster/docs/how-to/software/singularity.md

 # Using Singularity (with Docker Images)

 Singularity (https://sylabs.io/docs/) is a popular alternative to docker, because it does not require to run as a privileged user.
-Singualrity can run Docker images out-of-the-box by converting them to the singularity image format.
+Singularity can run Docker images out-of-the-box by converting them to the singularity image format.
 The following guide gives a quick dive into using docker images with singularity.

 ## Quickstart